TERMS OF PURCHASE – 2019-02-06

 5.5 SUPPLIER SPECIFICALLY ACKNOWLEDGES THAT THE PROVISIONS SET FORTH IN PAR.
 5.4 SHALL APPLY TO THE COSTS INCURRED BY BUYER FOR RECALL CAMPAIGNS OF DEFECTIVE AND/OR DANGEROUS PRODUCTS.

-5.6 Supplier undertakes to take out and maintain, with a leading insurance company, a product liability and product recall insurance for a cover amount of 2.000.000 (two millions) Euro.
+5.6 Supplier undertakes to take out and maintain, with a leading insurance company, a product liability and product recall insurance for a cover amount of 2.000.000 (two million) Euro.

 6. Prohibited substances

 6.1 Supplier warrants that the goods manufactured or otherwise provided to Buyer shall be free from any hazardous substances, materials or components prohibited under any applicable jurisdictions.
 Supplier shall make available the necessary information about the substances contained in the goods sold to Customer under the purchase order.